2004 MLS SuperDraft

 The 2004 MLS SuperDraft, held in Charlotte, North Carolina on January 16, 2004, was the fifth incarnation of the annual Major League Soccer SuperDraft.
 The draft was most notable at the time for the selection of one of the youngest athletes in American sporting history, Freddy Adu, with the first pick by D.C.
-United.
+United after a trade from the Dallas Burn.
+The trade was initiated by the league after Adu had signed in November 2003 with the intent of playing for D.C., his local team.